vertisfinance/docker-images/README.md

 To make life a little easier, we need extensive documentation and some conventions to help design decisions.
 Some of these conventions are:
 - The compose file is the best place for configuration
 - Service config files should be placed to ```/opt/config``` and copied to an other location during startup.
-When a config value is given in an environment variable and need to be referenced in a ```.conf``` file, use variable substitution / templating.
+When a config value is given in an environment variable and need to be referenced in a ```.conf``` file, use variable substitution.
 - Do reasonable checking at startup time.

-### Templating
+### Variable Substitution
 Example syntax (in an imaginary ```whatever.conf``` file):
 ```
 logging: file